 Day 3: LJUBLJANA – BLED – LJUBLJANA

 Breakfast.
 In the morning, transfer to the alpine village of Bled where you will visit its famous castle built on the high rock above the lake.
-Optionally you can also take a trip on the traditional boat, called “pletna”, to the island of Lake Bled and ring the wishing bell.
+Optionally you can take a boat trip with the traditional pletna to the tiny island and ring the wishing bell.
 In the afternoon, return to Ljubljana and stroll along the bands of Ljubljanica River, which runs through the old town.
 Among the numerous bridges you will cross, the one you will not forget is the miraculous Dragon Bridge, the symbol of Ljubljana.
 Accommodation in Ljubljana.

 Day 4: LJUBLJANA – POSTOJNA – OPATIJA

-After breakfast, visit the world-famous Postojna Cave, the largest European cave open to the public.
-Take a tour of the underground system, visiting the most beautiful parts of the cave, the Spaghetti Room, the Red Room and the White Room and admire the talented craftsmanship of Mother Nature.
-Before you leave, say hello to one of the most curious living beings that can be seen – olm or “the human fish” is a blind aquatic salamander that only lives in the karstic caves of the Balkan area.
+After breakfast, visit the world-famous Postojna Cave, the largest European cave open to public.
+Take a tour of the magical underground, visiting the most beautiful parts of the cave and admire the talented craftsmanship of Mother Nature.
+Before you leave, say hello to one of the most curious living beings on the planet – the human fish, a blind aquatic salamander that only lives in the karstic caves of the Balkan area.
 Later transfer to Predjama Castle – one of the most spectacular historical monuments in Slovenia – hanging on a rocky wall 123 meters above the creek.
 Learn about its most famous owner – lord Erasmus – known as the local Robin Hood, before heading back to Croatia.
-Opatija, an elegant town on the coast of the Adriatic Sea was a very popular place among the elite of Vienna at the time of the Austro-Hungarian Empire due to its pleasant climate.
-Over time, its large palaces were turned into luxury hotels.
-Night in Opatija.
+You will spend the night in Opatija, an elegant town on the coast of the Adriatic Sea which was a very popular place among the elite of Vienna at the time of the Austro-Hungarian Empire.

 Day 5: OPATIJA – PLITVICE – SPLIT